-&lt;sup>18 UNC Capstone Team, 2015.
-2012 Greenhouse Gas Emission Inventory for the Town of Carrboro, NC. http://nc-carrboro.civicplus.com/DocumentCenter/Home/View/2788 cost/no cost approaches, to achieve substantial (>10%) GHG reductions, retrofitting or including energy efficiency improvements during rehab work is typically necessary.
+18 UNC Capstone Team, 2015.
+2012 Greenhouse Gas Emission Inventory for the Town of Carrboro, NC. http://nc-carrboro.civicplus.com/DocumentCenter/Home/View/2788 efficiency improvements during rehab work is typically necessary.
 For many rental properties, renters pay the utility bills and as a result, building owners/landlords may have little or no financial incentive to pursue this work.
 Conversely, renters have no financial incentive to make capital investments in a property they do not own.
 Accordingly, there is an underinvestment in energy efficiency improvements in rental units.
 Without aligning the landlord's costs for retrofits and the renter's benefit in lower energy bills, it will be difficult to voluntarily achieve GHG reductions in rental units.
 Addressing this issue requires engagement of a diverse set of stakeholders: affordable housing advocates, renters, landlords, new development planners, and energy efficiency contractors.
 It is recommended that the Town commission a Task Force to bring forward policy recommendations for how to align landlord and renter interests towards achieving energy efficiency in rental units.
 The Town could also create a voluntary registry or certification program that landlords could include in the advertisements of their properties.
 This could be in the form of a certification or a points system.
 Information on how other jurisdictions have approached energy efficiency improvements in buildings is available through the links in these footnotes.
-(Portland, Seattle, WA, Berkeley, CA, Austin, TX)
+(Portland, Seattle, WA19, Berkeley, CA20, Austin, TX^{21,22})